frankdekker/phpmd/documentation/index.rst

   - ``--ignore-violations-on-exit`` - will exit with a zero code, even if any violations are found.

+  - ``--cache`` - will enable the result cache.
+Will default to ``.phpmd.result-cache.php`` in the current working directory.

+  - ``--cache-file`` - in cooperation with ``--cache`` will override the default result cache file path of ``.phpmd.result-cache.php`` to the given file path.

+  - ``--cache-strategy`` - sets the caching strategy to determine if a file is still fresh.
+Either `content` to base it on the file contents, or `timestamp` to base it on the file modified timestamp.

+  - ``--generate-baseline`` - will generate a ``phpmd.baseline.xml`` for existing violations next to the ruleset definition file.
+The file paths of the violations will be relative to the current working directory.

+  - ``--update-baseline`` - will remove all violations from an existing ``phpmd.baseline.xml`` that no longer exist.
+New violations will _not_ be added.
+The file path of the violations will be relative to the current working directory.

+  -  ``--baseline-file`` - the filepath to a custom baseline xml file.
+If absent will default to ``phpmd.baseline.xml``

   An example command line: ::